• Skip to main content

 • 4 cups all-purpose flour

-• 1 cup olive oil or (half olive oil and half vegetable oil)
+• 1 cup extra virgin olive oil or (half olive oil and half neutral oil)

 • ¾ cup sugar (use 1 cup for extra sweetness)